carnisj/bcdi/CONTRIBUTING.md

 ## 3. Update your local clone with the latest changes from the upstream repository

-- Be sure that you are on your master branch: `git checkout master`
+- Be sure that you are on your main branch: `git checkout main`
 - Fetch the most recent changes from remotes: `git fetch --all`
-- Merge the upstream changes into your own project: `git merge upstream/master`
+- Merge the upstream changes into your own project: `git merge upstream/main`
-- Push the changes to your fork on GitHub: `git push origin master`
+- Push the changes to your fork on GitHub: `git push origin main`

 ## 4. Work on your new feature and create a pull request

-- Do not work on your master branch, but create a feature branch and give it a descriptive name.
+- Do not work on your main branch, but create a feature branch and give it a descriptive name.
 This command will create the branch, and switch you to it:
   `git checkout -b branch-name`
 - To check the branches that you have and which branch you are on, type: `git branch`